AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call a dictionary on drugs?
+What do you call a troublesome Canadian high schooler?

-High definition.
+A poutine.
 <!-- JOKE-END -->